James-ODwyer/MetaDIVE_documentation/doc/Installation_guide.rst

 account where if you are required to give an account/project name to submitted job scripts "labxyz|projectxyz|useridxyz|etc":

+Finally, depending on how your system is set up you may have to specify nodes/ cpus per node and tasks per node or not have these variables at all.
+Either write 'yes' to include these as variables or 'no' to exclude them.
+This set up script has been tested extensively on different slurm systems but may be missing some variables for other batch systems so please let me know if you notice anything missing.

 .. code-block:: console

    $ cd MetaDIVE